meister03/discord-cross-hosting/readme.md

 This is the most comfortable Solution, when you are taff on manually managing, creating Shard list.
 Another Advantage is, that you are combining Internal Sharding and Normal Sharding, which follows to less resources, also known as Clustering.

+**Want to use the normal Sharding Manager then scroll down!**

 ### Important Notes:
 Please read this carefully through since it contains a lot of important Information.
 - Machine ID's start from 0 and there can be no Gaps.
 E.g: 0,1,2
 - The Master Machine has the Machine ID 0 and the Initalization can just be perfomed on the Master Machine
-- Chaning the Machine Count or Shard Count requires a manual restart on all Machines
+- Changing the Machine Count or Shard Count requires a manual restart on all Machines
 - You can just init, reinit or update values, such as above, on the Master Machine

 This Example will have two Machines, Master Machine 0 & Machine 1.
 **First start the Master Machine 0 File for first Initalization**

-In Machine 0
+In Machine 0 | cluster.js
-cluster.js
 ```js
 const {Manager} = require('discord-cross-hosting');
 const Cluster = require("discord-hybrid-sharding");